Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Krylov Acceleration of FOMs for QPs

-GMRES \cite{saadGMRESGeneralizedMinimal1986} finds the best such approximation (in the sense of minimising the residual's Euclidean norm) within a Krylov subspace.
-The method computes an orthogonal basis of a Krylov subspace using the Arnoldi process, which requires computing products through \((G_{\mathcal{J}} - I)\) as well as the orthogonalisation of basis vectors using the modified Gram-Schmidt (MGS) process \cite[§8]{trefethenNumericalLinearAlgebra1997}.
+We approximate the solution to \eqref{eq:linearised-fp-system} using GMRES \cite{saadGMRESGeneralizedMinimal1986}, which finds the best approximation (in the sense of minimising the residual's Euclidean norm) within a Krylov subspace.
+The method computes an orthogonal basis of a Krylov subspace using the Arnoldi process, which requires computing products through \(L\) as well as the orthogonalisation of basis vectors using the modified Gram-Schmidt (MGS) process \cite[§8]{trefethenNumericalLinearAlgebra1997}.
 This circumvents ill-conditioning problems which Anderson acceleration suffers from when recent residuals are nearly collinear \cite[§3B]{garstkaSafeguardedAndersonAcceleration2022}, as noted in \Cref{sec:acceleration-in-solvers}.

+\begin{remark} The system \eqref{eq:linearised-fp-system} has matrix \(L - I\), but the Krylov subspace \(\mathcal{K}_j(L - I, r_k) = \mathcal{K}_j(L, r_k)\) for all \(j\), since Krylov subspaces are invariant under identity shifts of the generating matrix (by the binomial theorem).
+We may therefore equivalently build the Arnoldi basis using \(L\) as the operator, which we do hereafter. \end{remark}

 As in restarted GMRES \cite[§3.1]{saadGMRESGeneralizedMinimal1986}, we cap the dimension of the Krylov subspaces used at some ``memory size'' \(\mu\), then restart (\ie discard Krylov subspace data from previous iterates and start over).
 As usual in GMRES, we take the initial basis vector each time to be the system residual given our best estimate of the solution, namely the current optimisation iterate.
-At step \(j\) of the Arnoldi process, assuming that the active set has remained invariant since the last restart, this translates to the relation
+At step \(j\) of the Arnoldi process, assuming that the Jacobian has remained invariant since the last restart, this translates to the relation

 where \(Q_j \in \Re^{d \times j}\) is a matrix of \(j\) orthonormal Krylov basis vectors (\(Q_{j-1}\) is formed from it by removing the final column) and \(\tilde{H}_{j - 1} \in \Re^{j \times (j - 1)}\) is upper Hessenberg.
-But note that we follow these steps even if the active set \textit{does} change, which leads to a (possibly heavily) perturbed analogue of \eqref{eq:arnoldi-relation}.
+But note that we follow these steps even if the Jacobian \textit{does} change, which leads to a (possibly heavily) perturbed analogue of \eqref{eq:arnoldi-relation}.

 While this Arnoldi process grows a basis and a Hessenberg matrix at every solver iteration, we can avoid incurring the costs of computing a candidate point at every step.
 If we choose to do it at iteration \(k\), with Arnoldi process at step \(j\), we start by solving